 The winery website explains their mission: “The Esporão project began in the Alentejo from an irrepressible desire to make the finest wines.
 This is the basis of everything we do and something we extend to other products and regions.

 “Everywhere, nature inspires us and helps us to improve.
 We respect and protect it, building a more promising future.
 We believe that companies should serve society, and not the other way around.
 We aim to always operate in a responsible fashion.
 This responsibility is neither abstract nor merely collective: it is individual, including everyone who is involved with Esporão.

 “We encourage non-conformity, change and creativity, seeking to do better but not necessarily more.
 We have learnt that progress depends on the knowledge we develop and apply, as well as believing in what we do and putting our heart and soul into it.”

-Herdade do Esporão Colheita Vinho Branco, Alentajano 2018 is delightful, smooth, tasty, clean, pure expression of classic Portuguese white grapes from the Colheita region.
+Herdade do Esporão Colheita Vinho Branco, Alentajano 2021 is smooth, delicious, with impressive depth and complexity, particularly for a white wine at its price point.
+Delightful expression of classic Portuguese white grapes from the Colheita region.
 Fermentation in concrete eggs and time on the lees with micro-oxygenation creates a white with depth and character.